 A large knife collection also was stolen from throughout the house.
 The collection was valued at $8,750.

 Police said the burglar moved to the living room and removed a light green Smith Glass candy dish and entered the den area where a Remington display case full of ammunition was taken from atop a gun safe.
 The suspect removed a Gerstner machinist chest valued at $450 that was full of knives, a wooden machinist chest full of knives and a box containing five rifle scopes valued at $1,250.

 Officers collected numerous items for processing and contacted Westmoreland County detectives.

 Neighbors were interviewed by police but saw nothing out of the ordinary.

 Police Chief Jim Bedsworth said a blue pickup truck was seen backed into the driveway of the residence at one point.
 Police also contacted a nearby business that may have caught the incident on its surveillance system.

 Anyone with any information on the burglary is asked to contact police at 724-929-7011 or by dialing 911.

 Jeremy Sellew is a staff writer for Trib Total Media.
-He can be reached at 724-684-2667 or email@example.com.There are currently no comments for this story.
+He can be reached at 724-684-2667 or firstname.lastname@example.org.